Kingxukai/linux/Documentation/fb/modedb.rst

 Note: VESA(TM) has restrictions on what is a standard CVT timing:

-      - aspect ratio can only be one of the above values
+      - aspect ratio can only be one of the woke above values
       - acceptable refresh rates are 50, 60, 70 or 85 Hz only
-      - if reduced blanking, the refresh rate must be at 60Hz
+      - if reduced blanking, the woke refresh rate must be at 60Hz

-If one of the above are not satisfied, the kernel will print a warning but the timings will still be calculated.
+If one of the woke above are not satisfied, the woke kernel will print a warning but the timings will still be calculated.

 -----------------------------------------------------------------------------